 Life Philosophy- “You must work for what you get, you must be accountable for your actions and reactions, your opinion is just that yours and yes, God does allow U-turns.”
 And, for further wisdom: “My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style.”–Maya Angelou

-SUDIA PALOMA MCCALEB.
-Ed.D., BA in Anthropology and Romance Languages, University of Michigan, Masters in Education, Bank Street College, New York City.
-EdD in Multicultural and International Education, University of San Francisco, 1992.
-(Doctoral thesis focused on working with multi-cultural and multi-lingual families in the early literacy development of their children).
-Sudia is Director of WISR’s Doctoral Program and the MS program in Education and Community Leadership.
-Dr. Paloma McCaleb was born into a family of educators and grew up in an apartment above the school that her parents founded.
+SUDIA PALOMA MCCALEB, EdD in Multicultural and International Education, University of San Francisco, 1992 (Doctoral thesis focused on working with multi-cultural and multi-lingual families in the early literacy development of their children); Masters in Education, Bank Street College, New York City; BA in Anthropology and Romance Languages, University of Michigan.
+Sudia is Co-Director of WISR’s Doctoral Program and the MS program in Education and Community Leadership as well as the Student Services Coordinator.
+Dr. Paloma McCaleb was born into a family of educators.
 She began teaching Head Start programs and Columbia University laboratory schools in New York City.
 Upon moving to California, she assumed the Educational Directorship at University of California, Berkeley Early Childhood Centers through the ASUC (Associated Students, University of California).
-Subsequently, she directed her own small family pre-school/kindergarten.
+Subsequently, she directed her own small family pre- school/kindergarten.
 A Berkeley school funding initiative led her to become an arts specialist in Berkeley public schools.
-Later she became an educator and teacher of literacy development and second language development in Oakland and Sonoma County schools. .
+Later she became an educator and teacher of literacy development and second language development in Oakland and Sonoma County schools.
 She was a popular workshop presenter at CABE (California Association of Bilingual Educators) and NAME (National Association of Multicultural Education).
-She created the CA State accredited primary and secondary bilingual (Spanish and Cantonese) Teacher Education and Masters programs in Critical Environmental & Global Literacy Programs at New College of California in San Francisco, where she directed and taught literacy and English Language development, multicultural education, participatory action research, environmental education) for 15 years.
-In 2008 she created and served as Executive Director of CCEGL (Center for Critical Environmental & Global Literacy) which focuses on building teacher and community consciousness around Environmental Challenges.
+She created the California State accredited primary and secondary bilingual (Spanish and Cantonese) Teacher Education and Masters programs in Critical Environmental & Global Literacy Programs at New College of California in San Francisco, where she directed and taught literacy and English Language development, multicultural education, participatory action research, environmental education) for 15 years.
+In 2008, she created and served as Executive Director of CCEGL (Center for Critical Environmental & Global Literacy) which focuses on building teacher and community consciousness around Environmental Challenges.
 This work has extended to communities and school educators in Guatemala, Mexico, Romania, Hungary, Cuba and El Salvador.
-At the present time her work focuses on building collaborative relationships between bay area educators (and beyond) and indigenous communities in Oaxaca, Mexico and Sonsonate, El Salvador. email@example.com firstname.lastname@example.org
+At the present time her work focuses on building collaborative relationships between bay area educators (and beyond) and indigenous communities in Oaxaca, Mexico and Sonsonate, El Salvador. firstname.lastname@example.org email@example.com

 Her interest in community mental health has included work with a variety of vulnerable populations deserving respectful justice: